helbousiydy/BatteriesMining/README.md

 directly on the Github page, or with [Jupyter](https://jupyter.org/install) on your own session.

 Please note, due to rigth restrictions, all pdf for the notebook are not available.
-You will be able to see title, without acces.
+You will be able to see titles, without acces.
 That is why we recommand you to test functions on your own, not directly with the example provided.